 Stop frizz before it starts

 Frizz and flyaways can pop up as hair air-dries, so a preemptive strike is key.
-No Frizz Nourishing Styling Cream blocks humidity, conditions hair, and smooths cuticles without adding weight — and keeps it smooth whatever the weather.
+No Frizz Smooth Styling Cream blocks humidity, conditions hair, and smooths cuticles without adding weight — and keeps it smooth whatever the weather.
 “This no-hold frizz controller is a lightweight, versatile cream that really anyone looking to control their frizz can use,” says Leahy.
 “Pair this with our PhD In-Shower Styler for frizz control while enhancing your natural texture.”

 Want even more moisture?
 No Frizz Vanishing Oil has got you covered.
 Whether you’re air-drying freshly washed hair or working with dry hair that could benefit from moisture, “this lightweight, fast-absorbing oil can be added to your strands for extra moisture and shine,” says Leahy.
 She recommends cocktailing it with the No Frizz Nourishing Styling Cream, letting hair air-dry, and then adding a few more drops to give hair a glossy finish.